-The cool thing about cooking in Le Creuset pot is that you can transition easily from oven to stove-top or vice versa.
-Place the pot on the burner and bring the liquid to a low boil.
+The cool thing about cooking in a Dutch oven is that you can transition easily from oven to stove-top or vice versa.
+Once you remove the beef from the pot, cover it with foil and let it rest for five minutes.
+Place the pot on the burner and bring the liquid to a boil.
 Reduce the liquid by half and spoon over top the sliced beef.
-I’ve also had the liquid made into a thicker gravy by using a slurry.
+You can also thicken the sauce like gravy with a slurry.

 A slurry is just an equal mixture of flour or cornstarch with water.
-In a small cup, whisk together two tablespoons of flour or cornstarch with two tablespoons of water.
-Once the braising liquid has come to a low boil, whisk the slurry into the pot.
+In a small cup, whisk together ONE tablespoon of cornstarch with one tablespoon of water.
+Once the braising liquid has come to a boil, whisk the slurry into the pot.
 Whisk continuously to avoid any lumps.
-This will provide you with a very thick, home style gravy.
+This will provide you with a very thick, home-style gravy.
 Now, plate it up and enjoy!

 - 4 medium onions, peeled and sliced half inch thick